Black Pearl: Dead Man's Chest

-One year later, the Black Pearl is still being captained by Jack Sparrow, although his crew is not content with him; it's been months since they did "a speck of honest pirating", and they are upset about the Royal Navy's pursuit and the hurricane.
+One year later, the Black Pearl is still being captained by Jack Sparrow, although his crew is not content with him; it's been months since they did "a speck of honest pirating", and they are upset about the Royal Navy's pursuit, the Isla de Muerta being flooded and the hurricane.
 Davy Jones sends Bootstrap Bill Turner to remind Jack that he still owes his soul and one hundred years of service aboard the Flying Dutchman to Jones; Jack's thirteen years of captaincy have now passed.
 Jack is marked with the black spot, which means that the Kraken is now hunting to drag both Sparrow and his ship down to the Locker.

 Jack has the ship sailed to the nearest land - Pelegosto, an island inhabited by a cannibal tribe.
-Jack and the surviving crew escape the cannibals with Will Turner, Pintel and Ragetti, and visit the voodoo priestess Tia Dalma for advice.
+Jack and the surviving crew escape the cannibals with Will Turner, Pintel, and Ragetti, and visit the voodoo priestess Tia Dalma for advice.
 Dalma details how Davy Jones cut out his own heart and locked it in the hidden "Dead Man's Chest".
 The crew learns that if Jones' heart is stabbed, he will die, so whoever controls Jones' heart can command Jones himself.
 Dalma then helps the crew of the Pearl track down the Flying Dutchman.
 When Jack sends Will over to the Dutchman, the Pearl is boarded by Jones' cursed crew.
 Jack makes a deal with Davy Jones; he will deliver Jones 100 souls in three days in exchange for his own.
 Jones agrees, temporarily removing the Black Spot from Jack's palm.
 Jones and his crew then depart aboard the Dutchman with Will (who is "a good-faith payment"), while the Pearl travels to Tortuga to "recruit" the remaining 99 souls.